 Have you ever wondered what it would be like to record in a professionally designed studio?
 This course is designed to introduce you to the professional recording environment.
 You will learn about the design features of high-end recording systems.
 By the end of the course you will be getting handson experience operating an automated mixing console.
 This course is offered in the spring and summer.
+LR

-LR 0113 MW 5:30-9:50pm MU3-730 6/16-7/23
+0113 MW 5:30-9:50pm MU3-730 6/16-7/23 + 9 hours by arrangement each week.

+RA-033

-RA-033 Summer Recording Workshop -2.5 Units
+Summer Recording Workshop -2.5 Units

-PREREQUISITE: Prior or concurrent enrollment in RA-020
+PREREQUISITE: Prior or concurrent enrollment in RA-020 LMC Degree: DA

-LMC has two of the most impressive, professionally designed, and fully equipped studios in the Bay Area, Would you like hands-on training, in a professional environment?
+LMC has two of the most impressive, professionally designed, and fully equipped studios in the Bay Area.
+Would you like hands-on training, in a professional environment?
 If so, then this course is for you.
 You will work as a member of recording teams and gain experience operating equipment in a variety of recording sessions.
 This is an advanced course, so make sure you've taken the prerequisites.
 SC